 Nimbus buys Brunswick's shares in Bella Boats

-The Brunswick group, the American leader in yachting, has announced that it has reached an agreement with Sweden's Nimbus Boats to sell its stake in the Finnish Bella Boats shipyard.
-The terms of the transaction have not been disclosed, but the transaction is expected to be completed before the end of 2018.
-The Bella Boats group, which includes the powerboat brands Bella, Flipper, Falcon and Aquador, will then return entirely to the European flag.
+The Brunswick Group, the American leader in yachting, has announced that it has reached an agreement with the Swedish company Nimbus Boats for the sale of its stake in the Finnish shipyard Bella Boats.
+The terms of the transaction were not disclosed, but the operation should be finalised before the end of 2018.
+The Bella Boats group, which includes the motor boat brands Bella, Flipper, Falcon and Aquador, will then revert entirely to the European flag.

-The operation can be seen as a continuation of Brunswick's refocusing on the American market and its flagship brands.
-The group acquired a minority stake in Bella Boats through the engine manufacturer Mercury Marine in 2003.
-The founder Raimo Sonninen, who was still in charge of its management, will become an advisor in the future organization.
+The operation can be seen as a continuation of Brunswick's refocusing on the US market and its leading brands.
+The group had acquired a minority stake in Bella Boats through the engine manufacturer Mercury Marine in 2003.
+Founder Raimo Sonninen, who is still managing the company, will become an advisor in the future organization.

 Synergies between Bella and Nimbus